Dade Battlefield Historic State Park: Facilities and recreational activities

 Monuments indicating the locations of the officers' deaths stretch from the park's entrance to about 300 ft south.
 The museum which details the Seminole War lies 49 ft from the replica of the breastworks and about 600 ft from the northernmost commemorative monuments.
 The reenactment takes place in a cleared area in the pine woods about 200 yards (meters) from the site of the actual battle.

 Activities include picnicking, viewing exhibits at the visitor center, and wildlife viewing.
 A 3,499 ft long nature trail winds through the pine flatwoods.
 In addition, there is a gazebo, a lodge that seats 96 people and has a kitchen, outdoors areas that can be rented for weddings and outdoor events, a tennis court, two shuffleboard courts, six picnic shelters, a barbecue shelter, and restrooms.
 Several geocaches are hidden in the park.
-The park is open between 8 a.m. and sundown every day of the year (including holidays) while the visitor's center is open between 9 a.m. and 5 p.m.
+The park is open between 8 a.m. and sundown every day of the year (including holidays) while the visitor center is open between 9 a.m. and 5 p.m.